 The Women's Cancer Research Program (WC) of the Robert H. Lurie Comprehensive Cancer Center embraces a multidisciplinary approach to integrate its basic, translational, and clinical components.
 The program seeks to define the common mechanisms responsible for the risk and progression of tumors arising from the reproductive tissues of women including the breast, ovary, endometrium, myometrium, uterine cervix and vagina.
 In doing so, the goals of the WC are to identify molecular markers that contribute to the disease process and outcome, to develop targeted molecular approaches, and to translate these agents from pre-clinical models to the bedside.

-This vision is being accomplished under the leadership of noted physician-scientists Seema Khan, MD, and interim co-leader David Gius, MD, PhD.
+This vision is being accomplished under the leadership of noted physician-scientists Seema Khan, MD, and co-leader David Gius, MD, PhD.
 Specific areas of research focus that have been enhanced by several new faculty recruits include molecular virology, hormone-based signal transduction and transcription, mouse models, biomarkers, early detection and patient navigation aspects of breast and gynecologic malignancies.
 Collaboration and translation within the group are facilitated through weekly conferences covering basic through clinical topics.

 Over the past five years the program has increased its translational research activity and initiated several interactive clinical trials.
 These trials have spanned a diverse range of topics, including novel diagnostic and imaging techniques, innovative preventive and therapeutic interventions, and supportive care assessments.
 This research is conducted in the labs of 34 faculty from 13 departments within the Feinberg School of Medicine and three schools.